-Effectively testing a BMS system involves two primary functions:

-- 1. Accurately simulating the required sensors and battery cell stack inputs to the BMS - 2.
-Measuring, collecting, and processing the digital and analog outputs produced by the BMS system as a result of those inputs
+EXAMPLE SYSTEM - BMS VALIDATION TESTING Effectively testing a BMS system involves two primary functions, (1) accurately simulating the required sensors and battery cell stack inputs to the BMS, and (2) measuring, collecting, and processing the digital and analog outputs produced by the BMS system as a result of those inputs.

 DMC's modular Battery Testing Platform solution can be configured specifically for testing your entire BMS, or individual components of the system.
-Of course, your specific requirements may vary, but a common BMS testing solution might have the following physical requirements:
+Of course your specific requirements will be different, but an example BMS testing solution might have the following physical requirements: